Migrating from 3.x

 label.align

-Renamed to label.textAlign.
+Renamed to label.textAlign

 label

-Moved inside the domain namespace.
+Moved inside the domain

 date

-date is now a namespace, grouping all date related options.
-Old date option has been moved to date.start
+is now a namespace, grouping all date related options.

 minDate